Kiehl012/Threat_Level_Midnight/README.md

 ### Getting the Data
 [Transcripts Forever Dreaming](https://transcripts.foreverdreaming.org/about/) is a fan run site where individuals have taken the time to transcribe many television shows.
 The site has been around since the "days of dial-up modems."
 The scripts were simply enough to scrape from the HTML as it was dated.
 But having humans transcribe the shows introduced a higher volume of typos and cleaning to be done.

 ### Does it speak?
-In our pursuit of reincarnating the our favorite characters from the show, wanted to create an interactive text generator that would be recognizable to fans of the show.
-We tested a few different different models, but ultimately decided to use a Recurring Neural Network (RNN) model.
-In addition to producing the best results, the RNN model was easier to use and computationally less expensive than other models we tested.
-When it was time to train the model, we chose Michael Scott, the main character.
-He had the most lines of any other character in the show and we thought if anyone had a personality that was big enough to shine through, it would be his.
-The result is an interactive text generator that, while imperfect, is undeniably Michael Scott, the lovably awkward Regional Manager of Dunder Mifflin, Scranton.

 ### What can we see?
-Once the script was cleaned and structured by season, episode, and character we were able to apply a sentiment analysis to each line in the script.
-We opted to use vaderSentiment over textblob.
-While both
+Once the script was cleaned and strucutred by season, episode, and character we were able to apply a sentiment analysis to each line in the script.
+We opted to use vaderSentiment for this task.

+Next we averaged the sentiment for each character, episdoe, season and writer of The Office.
+This allowed review of characters changes over the couse of the show and the impact individual writers.
+Linking that data to the average fan rating of each episode gave insights

 ### And Scene
 The final challenge, could we make a computer generated scene for The Office?
 Checkout the scene at the bottom of the website and let us know what you think?

+ In this machine generated script, we prompted Michael with "Dwight" and let the model generate
+                        sentences for Michael.
+Dwight's lines are then fed off of Michael's, Jim's off of Dwight's, Pam's off of Jim's, and Andy's off of Pam.
+                        <br> Once again, the model isn't perfect but it does bear some semblance to a scene from our
+                        beloved sitcom.

 ## Data Pipeline
 - Scrape script from the websites (BeautifulSoup, Browser)
 - Data Cleaning (pandas, numpy)
 - Data Analysis (pandas, vaderSentiment)
-- Visualize on webpage (Florish and Tableau)
+- Visualize on webpage (Florish)
 - Predict sentences spoken by character(s) (NLP, RNN, Python)

+## Future Analysis
+The process for scraping and analysing data can be repeated for any of the tv shows hosted on Transcripts Forever Dreaming.
+The data from The Office could then be compared against other shows to find trends in audience favorites as well as how tv has changed over time.

 ## References
 [Text Generation with RNN](https://www.tensorflow.org/text/tutorials/text_generation)